chakrabar/chakrabar.github.io/_posts/2017-11-18-new-features-of-csharp-6.md

             //var n5 = nameof(typeof(DemoType)); //Compile error: Expression does not have  a name
             //sample use case
             Log($"Value of {obj.Name} was null"); //Upgrade from hard coded "Name" in log message "Value of Name was null"
-            //Note: The great benefit here - if name of Name property is changed, the log message will automatically be updated!
+            //Note the huge benefit here - if name of Name property is changed, the log message will automatically be updated!
         }

+        //9.
+Await in Catch & Finally blocks
+        //Now await can be used in finally as well as catch blocks public async void AwaitDemo()
+        {
+            try
+            {
+                await System.IO.File.ReadAllLinesAsync("path to file");
+            }
+            catch (Exception exception)
+            {
+                // Catch operation also can be aync now!! await LogAsync(exception);
+            }
+        }

+        //10.
+Index initializers
+        //C#6 introduces initializing indexed collections and dictionaries like lists public void IndexInitializerDemo()
+        {
+            Dictionary<int, string> students = new Dictionary<int, string>
+            {
+                [101] = "Sumit",
+                [102] = "Deepmala",
+                [110] = "Priyanka"
+            };
+        }
+        //Note: If you have a custom collections that does not have an Add() method, you can create an extension method and use collection initializers.

+        //REMOVED feature - Primary constructor
+        //Idea was to define constructor parameters with class declaration.
+It was never released.
+        //public class CoolNew (string name, int code)
+        //{
+        //    public string AreaName { get; set; } = name;
+        //    public int AreaCode { get; } = code;
+        //}
     }
 }

 ```